 How to Top Up a Mexican SIM Card

 Topping up a SIM Card is even easier than purchasing one, even if you don’t know a ton of Spanish.
-The spanish for top-up is recarga.
+The Spanish for top-up is recarga.
 They will ask you what company you use.
 Tell them (Telcal, Movistar, AT&T).
 Then they will ask you how much you want to top up.
+I usually use 200 Pesos a month, so I say doscientos.

 Do You Even Need a Mexican SIM Card?

 Let me let you in on a little secret.
 I have been living in Mexico City for two years and I never canceled my phone plan in the US.
-My phone contract is with Sprint and can use my phone pretty much anywhere in the world for free.
+My phone contract is with Sprint and I can use my phone pretty much anywhere in the world for no extra cost.
 I pay not a penny extra to use my phone as normal here in Mexico.
 Free calls, free texts, free low-speed data (which really isn’t that low-speed) at no extra cost.

 I use Whatsapp to text and call people who don’t have US numbers without any problems (pretty much everyone uses Whatsapp in Mexico).